KooperL/marketo-developer.en/help/javascript-api/lead-tracking/configuration.md

 ---
 title: Configuration
 description: Use the Configuration Javascript API to set configuration values when using Munchkin.
-feature: Javascript
+feature: Munchkin Tracking Code, Javascript
 exl-id: 4700ce7b-f624-4f27-871e-9a050f203973
 ---
 # Configuration

 Munchkin can accept various configuration settings to customize behavior.
-Configuration settings are properties of a JavaScript object that is passed as the second parameter when calling [Munchkin.init()](lead-tracking.md#munchkin-behavior)
+Configuration settings are properties of a JavaScript object that is passed as the second parameter when calling [Munchkin.init()](api-reference.md#munchkin_init)

 ```json
 Munchkin.init("AAA-BBB-CCC", {